Abu Saymeh

-Abu Saymeh is a Muslim calligrapher who earned worldwide fame when he was selected by Victor Batarseh, the Christian mayor of Bethlehem on the West Bank, to copy out in Arabic script the Gospel of Luke from the New Testament of the Christian Bible for presentation to the Catholic Pope Benedict XVI.
+Yasser Abu Saymeh is a Muslim calligrapher who earned worldwide fame when he was selected by Victor Batarseh, the Christian mayor of Bethlehem on the West Bank, to copy out in Arabic script the Gospel of Luke from the New Testament of the Christian Bible for presentation to the Catholic Pope Benedict XVI.
 On April 27, 2009, The Washington Post reported that he had "nearly completed the Gospel's text, which will eventually cover 65 poster-sized pages."
 It was set to be accompanied by coloured images depicting the life of Jesus Christ from his nativity through to his crucifixion.

 Trained in Baghdad, Saymeh works in a small Bethlehem studio only a few hundred metres from the Church of the Nativity.
 He opens it every morning after prayers at dawn at a local mosque, and its walls are adorned with Arabic poetry and verses from the Koran.
-According to The Posts Dalia Nammari, "Writing tools are laid out on an old table, including two dozen calligraphy pens and black, green and red ink."
+According to The Posts Dalia Nammari, "Writing tools are laid out on an old table, including two dozen calligraphy pens and black, green, and red ink."
 His work on Luke is examined by a local priest every few days to ensure accuracy.
 The Pope is set to receive Saymeh's work, bound in deerskin and presented in a mother-of-pearl box, on May 13, during his visit to Bethlehem as part of a pilgrimage including Nazareth and Jerusalem.